Esther Kim - Dean

 She lives with her husband and they have two daughters in college.

-Tommy Quinn - Treasurer
+Tommy Quinn - Member at Large

 A native of Hackleburg, Alabama, Tommy Quinn has served as organist and pianist for Russellville First Presbyterian church since 2013, and as staff accompanist for the music department of Northwest Shoals community college.
 Tommy has previously studied piano and music theory at Northwest Shoals under Mr. Lanny McAlister.